RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 </table>
 </div>

-For interest, a version using the LUT (Multiply) Module together with the SIO Dual Serial Module has been provided.
-This version uses the LUT Module to calculate integer multiplies to optimise array and structure references.

 ## Configuration

 The cards are configured in their normal settings for CP/M. A jumper for the "Page" signal is shown on pin 39, although this can be done in any alternative way.